23 MAR 2018 - Funeral Announcement For Airman Killed During World War II

 ||28 March 2018

-+++ Had been burned at Ardennes American Cemetery, Neupre, Belgium
++++ Had been listed among the missing at Ardennes American Cemetery, Neupre, Belgium